steveseguin/electroncapture/README.md

 #### Update for macOS users:
-If downloading this app for the purpose of OBS.Ninja on macOS, OBS v26.1.2 and newer should now support OBS.Ninja on macOS !! 😃
+If downloading this app for the purpose of VDO.Ninja on macOS, OBS v26.1.2 and newer should now support VDO.Ninja on macOS !! 😃
 You may not need to use Electron Capture app anymore, although it still has its advantages and will see continued development efforts.

 ## This is the **Electron Capture app**,
-Created for <a href="https://obs.ninja">OBS.Ninja</a> users, it can provide users a clean way of window capturing websites.
-In the case of OBS.Ninja, it may offer a more flexible and reliable method of capturing live video than the browser source plugin built into OBS.
+Created for <a href="https://vdo.ninja">VDO.Ninja</a> users, it can provide users a clean way of window capturing websites.
+In the case of VDO.Ninja, it may offer a more flexible and reliable method of capturing live video than the browser source plugin built into OBS.

 #### <a href="https://github.com/steveseguin/electroncapture#links-to-downloads-below">Jump to Downloads Section</a>